Skip to main content

 Why is radon dangerous?

-After smoking, exposure to high levels of radon is the most common reason for developing lung cancer.
-According to Public Health England (PHE), in the UK more than 1,100 people annually are affected by radon.
-Radon gas is radioactive and when it enters the lungs it emits alpha radiation from its decay which harms human pulmonary tissues which over time can lead to lung cancer.
+After smoking, exposure to high levels of radon is the most common cause of lung cancer.
+According to Public Health England (PHE), approximately 1,100 UK lung cancer deaths are attributed to radon gas exposure each year.
+Radon is radioactive – when it enters the lungs, it emits alpha radiation from its decay, harming pulmonary tissues which can lead to lung cancer over time.

 Where does radon come from?

 Radon is a decay product from the radioactive element radium226, which in turn is a decay product of Uranium238, found naturally in soil.
-As radon is a gas it easily leaks from the soil into houses through tiny cracks in foundations and walls.
+As radon is a gas, it seeps easily into buildings through tiny cracks in their walls and foundations.

-In terms of air pressure, a house is an insulated heated environment (as opposed to breathing outside), so the probability of radon exposure is much higher indoors.
+Homes, schools and workplaces are heated, insulated environments, therefore the probability of radon exposure is much higher indoors.
 Due to this, high concentrations of radon can easily build up.
-In rare cases radon can also be emitted from building material with high levels of radium.
+In rare cases, radon can also be emitted from building materials containing high levels of radium.

 How do I measure radon levels indoors?

-The best way to establish radon levels in your house is to measure with a radon test kit.
-Due to weather conditions, temperatures and atmospheric pressure, radon levels vary day to day which is why PHE recommends that a measurement period should be at least three months.
-Radon is only harmful if you are exposed to it for a long period, which is why measurement is conducted over three months to obtain an accurate risk assessment.
-If a faster analysis is needed, we recommend a minimum ten-day measurement period.
-This can be carried out with a rapid radon test kit.
+The most effective way to establish radon levels inside buildings is to measure with a validated test kit.
+Due to weather conditions, temperatures, and atmospheric pressure, radon levels vary from day to day, which is why PHE recommends a measurement period of at least three months to obtain an accurate risk assessment.
+If faster analysis is needed, we recommend a minimum ten-day measurement period, which can be carried out using our specially-designed Rapidos® test kit.

 The Government advises that remedial action should be taken in any residential property with an average annual radon level of 200 Bq/m3 or more.
 Although, the target level to reach is 100 Bq/m3, which is in the line with what The World Health Organization (WHO) recommends as a limit value for radon.

-Digital monitors are also an option for measurement.
-However, these are normally used to follow up remediation work.
-We do not recommend evaluating the risk of radon using radon maps as radon levels can vary substantially due to the local variations in soil and different building types.
-For workplace radon testing there are specific requirements, which you can read more about here.
+Digital monitors are also an option, however these are normally used for conducting follow-up measurements post-remedial work.
+We strongly advise against use of radon maps as a definitive means of testing.
+Maps only highlight local risk due to variations in the soil, and therefore cannot indicate levels within buildings.
+For school and workplace radon testing there are specific requirements, which you can read more about here.

 How do I reduce high levels of radon?